Rank inequalities for the Heegaard Floer homology of branched covers: Introduction

 \begin{corollary} Let $Y$ be a homology sphere with a non-trivial surgery to $S^3$.
 Let $K$ be a knot in $Y$ such that $\Sigma(Y,K)$ is an L-space.
 Then $Y = S^3$ or the Poincar\'e homology sphere. \end{corollary} \begin{proof} Let $Y$ be a homology sphere obtained by surgery on a knot in $S^3$.
 By work of Ghiggini~\cite{Ghiggini08:FiberedGenusOne} and Ozsv\'ath-Szab\'o~\cite{OS04:ThurstonNorm}, either $Y$ is not an L-space, $Y$ is the Poincar\'e homology sphere, or $Y = S^3$ and $K$ is the unknot.
 If $Y$ is not an L-space, Corollary~\ref{cor:non-L} implies that $\Sigma(Y,K)$ cannot be an L-space. \end{proof}

 \begin{remark} If we additionally ask that $K$ be a knot realizing the $S^3$ surgery, we obtain stronger constraints.
 If $Y$ is $S^3$, then $K$ is unknotted by Gordon-Luecke~\cite{GordonLuecke:knotcomplement}.
-If $Y$ is the Poincar\'e homology sphere, then by Ghiggini's theorem, $K$ is the core of surgery on the right-handed trefoil, i.e. the singular fiber of order 5 in the unique Seifert fibered structure on the Poincar\'e homology sphere.
-We can compute the double cover of $\Sigma(2,3,5)$ branched over the singular fiber of order 5.
-This is easily computed to be the Seifert fibered space $S^2(-1;1/3, 1/3,2/5)$.
+If $Y$ is the Poincar\'e homology sphere, then by Ghiggini's theorem, $K$ is the core of surgery on the right-handed trefoil, that is, the singular fiber of order 5 in the unique Seifert fibered structure on the Poincar\'e homology sphere.
+We can compute the double cover of $\Sigma(2,3,5)$ branched over the singular fiber of order 5: it is the Seifert fibered space $S^2(-1;1/3, 1/3,2/5)$.
 This manifold is not an L-space (see for example~\cite{LiscaStipsicz:OSIII}).
-Hence, if $K$ is a knot in a homology sphere $Y$ with a non-trivial surgery to $S^3$ and branched double cover an L-space, then $Y$ is $S^3$ and $K$ is the unknot. \end{remark}
+Hence, if $K$ is a knot in a homology sphere $Y$ with a non-trivial surgery to $S^3$ and branched double cover an L-space then $Y$ is $S^3$ and $K$ is the unknot. \end{remark}

 Here is another application of the main theorem: \begin{proposition} Let $K$ be a knot in a prime homology sphere $Y$.
 Assume that $K$ has determinant 1 and is obtained from the unknot by a rational tangle replacement.
-If $\Sigma(Y,K)$ is an L-space, then either $K$ is isotopic to an unknot or $\pm T_{3,5}$ in an embedded $B^3$. \end{proposition}
+If $\Sigma(Y,K)$ is an L-space then either $K$ is isotopic to an unknot or $\pm T_{3,5}$ in an embedded $B^3$. \end{proposition}

 We also prove an analogue of Theorem~\ref{thm:main} for sutured Floer homology: